Ampersand25/2DPlatformRunner/README.md

 <strong>Application summary</strong>:
-- a 2D Platform Runner created in Unity using C# programming language
+- a 2D Platform Runner made in Unity using C# programming language
 - the app can be run on a phone with Android or on a PC (using BlueStacks program that can be downloaded from the following link: https://www.bluestacks.com/download.html)
 - the application uses free assets from the Unity Asset Store
 - there are 4 playable levels